Review: Eagle’s Nest Golf Club

 The 16th is a 559 yard par 5.
 Swinging to the right off the tee around numerous bunkers, picking a line you’re comfortable with is key.

 With a dip in front of the green, it can be tough to get the ball all the way home.
+Subtle, cool stuff like this is a welcomed addition to what can be described as a very aggressive, modern golf course.

 The 17th is a massive par 5 at 642 yards.
 To a double fairway, the right side requires a carry of roughly 300 yards.
 I have no clue why anyone would play down the right side.
-Thankfully when I played, the tees were moved up!

 A look at the left fairway: